 And so we, we rely extensively on feature flex, the enable and disable functionality or the switch between different implementations.
-So we might have like some module version one and some .
-What’s your version two you checked in.
+So we might have like some module version one and some module number two checked in.
 And we have a dynamic chat that says like, if it’s like maybe it’s out to like 1% of users and then 50% of users, and we’ll see if there are any progressions and metrics.

-And then when we’re confident that the fix actually works and it doesn’t make anything worse, then we’ll switch it over to 100% and delete the ultimate limitation.
+And then when we’re confident that the fix actually works and it doesn’t make anything worse, then we’ll switch it over to 100% and delete the old implementation.
 But the one, the tasks to.
 To be able to test both at the same time.
-So that’s why like we try to not include implementation details in, in this tests.
+So that’s why like we try to not include implementation details in, in these tests.